mekanika/qe/Readme.md

 Type: **Object** of arbitrary data

 Meta data store acts as a catch-all for context specific meta information that may need to be attached to a query object message.
-Think of it like a 'Header' block in an HTTP request.
+Think of it like a 'Header' block in an HTTP request. **MAY** contain arbitrary data.

 ```js
 {